cda-tum/mqt-problemsolver/.github/pull_request_template.md

 - [ ] The pull request only contains commits that are focused and relevant to this change.
 - [ ] I have added appropriate tests that cover the new/changed functionality.
 - [ ] I have updated the documentation to reflect these changes.
-- [ ] I have added entries to the changelog for any noteworthy additions, changes, fixes, or removals.
-- [ ] I have added migration instructions to the upgrade guide (if needed).
 - [ ] The changes follow the project's style guidelines and introduce no new warnings.
 - [ ] The changes are fully tested and pass the CI checks.
 - [ ] I have reviewed my own code changes.